Skip to Content

 Drive

-One of the most convenient ways to get to the tulip fields is by driving.
-The fields are located in the Skagit Valley, which is about an hour’s drive north of Seattle.
-If you’re coming from Vancouver, Canada, the drive will take about two hours.
+One of the most convenient ways to get to the tulip fields is by car.
+The fields are located in the Skagit Valley, about an hour’s drive north of Seattle.
+The drive will take about two hours if you’re coming from Vancouver, Canada.

 My family always drives to the tulip festival.
 I like the flexibility to do as much or as little as we want.
 Plus, there are lots of cute places to stop in the Skagit Valley.